 There are some exceptions.
 For example, property owners and tenants typically cannot be held liable when an invitee could have identified and avoided a fall risk by exercising reasonable care.
 Additionally, if a property owner or tenant discovers a trespasser and then authorizes the trespasser to remain on the premises, the trespasser’s status may transform into that of an invited licensee.

 Many falls occur in businesses, and these cases frequently involve spills.
 Florida has enacted a law that specifically addresses this scenario.
 Under Section 768.0755 of the Florida Statutes,

 “If a person slips and falls on a transitory foreign substance in a business establishment, the injured person must prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
 Constructive knowledge may be proven by circumstantial evidence showing that:

 “(a) The dangerous condition existed for such a length of time that, in the exercise of ordinary care, the business establishment should have known of the condition; or

-“(b) The condition occurred with regularity and was therefore foreseeable.”
+“(b) The condition occurred regularly and was therefore foreseeable.”

-The concept of “constructive knowledge” addresses the duty to inspect cases involving invitees, as discussed above.
+As discussed above, the concept of “constructive knowledge” addresses the duty to inspect cases involving invitees.
 Even if a business does not have actual knowledge of a spill (or “transitory foreign substance”), it can still be held liable for failing to clean up the spill if it should have known about the spill through the exercise of reasonable diligence.

 Florida’s Statute of Limitations for Premises Liability Claims